 Step 1: Download and register Instant Delay

-If you own a Block and haven’t already downloaded Instant Delay, see instructions on downloading it for free here!
+Blocks registered before November 25, 2017 are bundled with Instant Delay.
+If you registered your Block before this date and haven’t already downloaded Instant Delay, see instructions on downloading it for free here.

 Step 2: Ensure your Lightpad Block firmware is up-to-date

 Step 3: Connect your Lightpad Block to your computer via USB or Bluetooth

 Connect your Lightpad Block to your computer via USB or Bluetooth.
 Make sure BLOCKS Dashboard is closed, or Instant Delay might not recognize your Lightpad Block.

 Step 4: Load Instant Delay as a plugin in your DAW

 Load the Instant Delay plugin as an audio effect in your digital audio workstation (DAW) of choice.
 This example shows loading Instant Delay in Logic Pro X: